Last updated on March 20, 2026

 #13.
 Counterbalance

 Once the boogieman of Legacy, Counterbalance isn’t nearly as strong without Sensei's Divining Top to repeatedly manipulate the top of your library to counter your opponents’ spells for a single mana.
-That said, plenty of other cards can abuse this ability, like Tutors that put cards on top of your library or Brainstorm.
-The value of countering just one or two spells for free is well worth the mana investment.
+That said, plenty of other cards can maximize this ability, like tutors that put cards on top of your library or Brainstorm.
+The value of countering just one or two spells for free is well worth the mana investment, making Counterbalance a great rattlesnake effect.

 #12.
 Propaganda